How I Became a Lifestyle Blogger

 I never planned to be a lifestyle blogger…until I did.
 You see I’m trained in community and urban planning, but I have a passion for helping others realizing their true potential.
 I went through my own journey of figuring out that I can achieve whatever I determine to be priority.

 I started a blog to document my journey and have some accountability but I didn’t think I would putting my efforts on display for the world to see.
-All on my own I taught myself how to budget, how to stick to the budget, figured out how to pay off a bunch of student debt, learn to invest, boost my credit score, how to build wealth and diversity my income by creating a location-independant business.
-I learned that happiness was ore important than money, and figured out what does make me happiest.
+All on my own I taught myself how to budget, how to stick to the budget, figured out how to pay off a bunch of student debt, learn to invest, boost my credit score, how to build wealth and diversity my income by creating a location-independent business.
+I learned that happiness was more important than money, and figured out what does make me happiest.
 I figured out what my dream job looks like, and how I can contribute to the world – by helping women see and act on their potential; to believe in themselves and stop selling themselves short.

 My Career Story